|Support||Email & forum|

 Here are some general tips I have from my own experience in using and testing Perfect Privacy over the past two years:

 Google ReCaptcha – One annoying issue with Google is that it will force you through the ReCaptcha validation process if it notices multiple users on the same IP address.
-The best solution to this problem is to use Startpage, which gives you all Google search results, but without the ReCaptcha and tracking.
-This issue may affect some servers, but not others.
-(See the best private search engines guide for other alternatives.)
+The best solution to this problem is to use a private search engine instead of Google.
+Google also forces the ReCaptcha disproportionately on non-Chrome/Chromium browsers, such as Firefox.
+Therefore you may also want to use Iridium, which is a private and secure Chromium browser.

 Your browser may also play a big role in this.
 Mozilla has claimed that Firefox users experience much more ReCaptcha verifications than people using Chrome/Chromium browsers.